rvcehackemon2-stack/Hackemon-Crypto-Question/README.md

 All systems operational.
 Giovanni has approved Phase 2.

 > **Recruit Note:** Our sysadmin encoded the deployment key before logging off.
-> Something that will supposedly f*ck our minds
+> Something that will supposedly f*ck our brains